strongloop/strongloop.com2/_posts/2019-02-21-create-dynamic-end-to-end-REST-APIs-with-loopback4.md

 ## What Next?

-* Check out the previous "[In the Loop - January 23, 2019](https://strongloop.com/strongblog/in-the-loop-january-23-2019/)".

-* Learn about [open source projects](https://strongloop.com/projects/) that provide key technologies for the API economy: LoopBack; API Microgateway, and; OpenAPI Spec.
+* Learn about other [open source projects](https://strongloop.com/projects/) that provide key technologies for the API economy: API Microgateway; OpenAPI Spec; and of course LoopBack.

 * Check out [events](https://strongloop.com/events/) that the StrongLoop and IBM team will be attending!